Zen Retreats

 What happens at a Zen retreat?

-We focus on extended periods of Zazen and mindful movement in silence in a simplified and focused time with others.
+We practice extended periods of Zazen and mindful movement with others in a simplified schedule.

-Zazenkai (or Day of Zen) is from 2 pm to 8:30 pm, with several breaks and bringing a bag dinner.
-Newcomers can attend a half day.
+Zazenkai at Joyful Mind Zendo is from 2 pm to 8:30 pm.
+Bring a bag dinner.
+Snacks and tea/coffee provided.
+Newcomers can attend 2-6:30 pm.

-Sesshin (a longer retreat) happens residentially over a few days up to a week and include 7-8 hours a day of Zazen.
+Sesshin is a residential retreat that include 7-8 hours a day of Zazen.
 Sesshin becomes quieter and deeper as we drop off our selves and become one with all around us.
 Sesshins are challenging and transforming.
-We recommend you have participated in a day of meditation before signing up for a Sesshin

 Photos are from our 2023, 2024 and 2025 Sesshin retreats